'One of the kindest souls you could meet' Grief as Jake Bailey-Sloan dies after Portadown incident

-Jake Bailey-Sloan: Portadown man dies after suffering critical injuries in weekend incident
+Jake Bailey-Sloan: Tributes to young Portadown businessman ‘one of the kindest souls you could ever meet’

-A popular young Portadown man, Jake Bailey-Sloan, has died after suffering critical injuries following an incident at the weekend.
+Tributes have flooded social media for young Portadown businessman, Jake Bailey-Sloan, who died after suffering critical injuries in an incident at the weekend.

 Jake was aged just 19 when he started his own business in Bleary near Portadown four years ago.